 As I already said, Cinnamon is still not perfectly mature.
 It still has or at least had a few known bugs.
 The dragging of windows caused glitches when in cinnamon 2.
 But, it all seems fixed now.
 Most of the bugs are fixed and the transitions are smooth.
 Cinnamon is getting more and more animations.
 The stability has increased and that allowed the developers to give some time to polish it.
 You can clearly see the shadows of this dialog box.

 But there are still some minor bugs.
 For example, when I was copying files, the copy dialog directly jumped the blue status forward and stayed there until the copying almost finished and then, jumped to the end in steps.
 But these are hardly noticeable.
 So, It is pretty stable right now.

 Cinnamon is different.
 It is not aiming at technical grounds like being lightweight or configurable or pretty.
 It is just trying to be as simple as it can get for the new users.
 It is also lightweight when we disable the effects.
-But The greatest contribution of Cinnamon is making Mint the most popular distribution by bringing a lot of new users into Linux ecosystem.
+But the greatest contribution of Cinnamon is making Mint the most popular distribution by bringing a lot of new users into the Linux ecosystem.
 For that reason, Cinnamon is different.
 Cinnamon is the most user-friendly DE right now.